-2/3/2 - Athletes perform 2 runs followed by 3 single trick attempts.
-Each run and trick are scored, giving a total of 5 scores.
-The best run score is added to the best single trick attempts to produce the final aggregated overall score.
+2/3/3 - Athletes perform 2 runs followed by 3 single trick attempts.
+Each run and trick is scored, giving a total of 5 scores.
+The best run score is added to the 2 best single trick attempts to produce the final aggregated overall score.